OpenAF/openaf-opacks/oafproc/docs/USAGE.md

 | ndjsonjoin | Boolean | If true will join the ndjson records to build an output array |
 | ndjsonfilter | Boolean | If true each line is interpreted as an array before filters execute (this allows to filter json records on a ndjson) |

+> Supports parallel=true if ndjsonjoin=false or not defined

 ---

 ### 🧾 ndSLON input options